shyamrock/openFDAWebApp/README.md

 ```
 The above technologies was chosen to enable a clear seperation of client and server; where all the calls are made through RESTful webservices.
 This allows for future enablement to mobile devices.

+#####We used Digitalocean Iaas for our deployment infrastructure.

+We	split	this	project	into	two	sprints.
+Redmine	was	used	to	implement	our	Agile
+development	approach.
+All	development	was	done	iteratively	as	per	scrum	practice.
+Here’s	a	link	to	the	product	backlog and	scrum	meeting	notes.
+Sprint	daily	meetings
+and	Sprint	retrospectives	were	both	employed	to	identify	issues	(bugs,	to	do	items,
+etc.)		with	the	technology	build.
+These	issues	were	captured	in	the	Redmine
+management	system	and	then	closed	by	our	team.

 [Objectstream, Inc.]: http://objectstream.com
 [Prototype]:http://104.236.11.72/